craftcms/cms/docs/testing/testing-craft/testing-tips.md

 `my/plugin/namespace/test` - this is exactly how Craft does it as well.
 See the [element fixtures](../testing-craft/fixtures.md) as an example.

+## Quickly setup tests using the dedicated console command
+If you have a general understanding of the typical Craft testing setup you can use the `test/setup-tests` console command which will do all of the important setup work for you.
+It will copy from Craft's `src/test/internal/example-test-suite` folder to either your project's root directory.
+or a directory path of your choosing.
+All you then have to do is:

+- Composer require codeception.
+- Run `codecept build`
+- Add a `.env` file.

 TODO: More....